parse-community/parse-php-sdk/README.md

 Initialization
 ---------------

-After including the required files from the SDK, you need to initalize the ParseClient using your Parse API keys:
+After including the required files from the SDK, you need to initialize the ParseClient using your Parse API keys:

 ```php
 ParseClient::initialize( $app_id, $rest_key, $master_key );